cregg/slideshare-api/README.md

 ### Suggestions if I were to continue further improving this application

 Use Concurrency to retrieve SlideShare documents + Use Concurrency to parse the docs as well.

+Set up Server Sent Events.
+This way the client doesn't have to continuously ping the server.

 Use LinkedIn API to search for further employees of the company (This requires permission from LinkedIn after a review of your app).